 A Common Thread Throughout

 There is a foundation of ingredients that form a thread through the dishes on the menu.
 I think it’s actually smart as it probably makes preparation more seamless which reflects in the dining experience.
-For example the raw fennel that’s shaved thinly on the tuna carpaccio finds its way braised on the halibut with a caviar sauce.
-The fried capers on the same tuna dish makes its way to the piccata sauce in their natural format of the roasted salmon, both of which rate a solid good.
+For example, the raw fennel that’s shaved thinly on the tuna carpaccio finds its way braised on the halibut with a caviar sauce.
+The fried capers on the same tuna dish make their way to the piccata sauce in their natural format of the roasted salmon, both of which rate a solid good.

 The Red Sauce that Represents

 The table next to us ordered the agnolotti with truffle in a corn sauce, which was one of the lighter portions but very filling.
 They swore by it and I was having food envy but still opted for the more responsible halibut.
-There were enough easy going Italian dishes with elevated preparation that we didn’t get to.
+There were enough easygoing Italian dishes with elevated preparation that we didn’t get to.
 I would easily return to try more of the menu with a larger group.
-My suggestion is actually to family style a number of dishes as the food at Tucci NYC works for even picky eaters.
+My suggestion is actually to family-style several dishes as the food at Tucci NYC works even for picky eaters.

 Service